Police Powers and My Rights

 You can also make a complaint to the Police Conduct Unit of Victoria Police.

-Speak to a solicitor about these options.
-They can help you through any investigation process.
-You can contact our police complaints clinic on 0401 090 833.
+Speak to a solicitor about these options, they can help you through any investigation process.

 If you have a mental illness or a cognitive disability, the police can still interview you but only if an Independent Third Person is present.
 The police should get you one when the police want to interview you as a suspect, victim or witness.
 You can also request for one to be with you.